MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ![Test Pyramid](/img/test-iac/psconfeu19_test_iac.jpg){: .center-block :}

+The Test Pyramid for IaC could look something like this.
+Where the **x-axis** indicates how mature the IaC project is where the **y-axis** indicates the quality of the code.
+This is of course a generalization and you should strive to implement all practices, starting from the bottom left and ending up in top right.

 ### Unit Tests

 I personally refer to a `unit tests` for ARM template as asserted `static code analysis`.